Academic Services

 Academic Advising

 The Academic Advising Office empowers students in developing meaningful educational plans that support their academic, personal, and professional goals.
 The office also provides assistance and support to students and faculty across the campuses.
-The office monitors academic progress oversees academic probation, and proactively reaches out to a variety of student groups.
+The office monitors academic progress oversees, academic probation, and proactively reaches out to a variety of student groups.

 Student Accessibility Services